-Performance of 2017 RTUs (with Performance Factors)
+Performance of 2018 RTUs (with Performance Factors)

-In 2017, the Trust's NEOs, were awarded RTUs with performance factors whose vesting was based on total relative unitholder return compared to the S&P/TSX Capped REIT Index over a three-year period (50%) and average FFO per Unit performance over a three-year period (50%).
-At the time of the grant, the performance targets relating to the 2017 FFO per Unit metric were forward-looking as they related to the three-year period ending in 2019 and were developed taking into account the Trust's confidential business strategies, plans and initiatives and its expectations regarding financial and operating performance.
-Killam's target FFO per Unit is calculated in accordance with the REALPac definition, except for the adjustment of insurance proceeds as REALpac does not address this adjustment.
-A reconciliation between net income and FFO is included on page 29 of Killam's 2019 management discussion and analysis.
+In 2018 the Trust's NEOs were awarded RTUs with performance factors whose vesting was based on total relative unitholder return compared to the S&P/TSX Capped REIT Index over a three-year period (50%) and average FFO per Unit performance over a three-year period (50%).
+At the time of the grant, the performance targets relating to the 2018 FFO per Unit metric were forward-looking, as they related to the three-year period ending in 2020 and were developed considering the Trust's confidential business strategies, plans and initiatives and its expectations regarding financial and operating performance.
+Killam's target FFO per Unit is calculated in accordance with the REALPAC definition, except for the adjustment of insurance proceeds as REALPAC does not address this adjustment.
+A reconciliation between net income and FFO is included on page 31 of Killam's 2020 management's discussion and analysis.